Historic Native Sites Boost Minnesota Job Growth

 The town of Woodbury began as Red Rock to honor a sacred rock on the town's site, painted ceremonial red by Chief Little Crow of the Santee band of Dakotas around what became Minneapolis, St. Paul, and Woodbury.
 His original name was Tayoyateduta, meaning His Red Nation or His People are Red; thus, the red rock.
 The town was later renamed to honor a Supreme Court Judge, after another Red Rock, Minnesota was discovered.

-Some Santee-owned lands were sold to non-native famers, however, and land ownership struggles continued all the way to the 20th Century's Indian Education and Self-Determination Act of 1972.
-By this time, some of the Santee had fought willingly for the USA in WWII, Korea, and Vietnam.
-Some were among those from 33 different Indigencous Nations in Northa America that served as code talkers in WWII.
-Most of them went unrecoignized until 2013.
+The 20th century's Indian Education and Self-Determination Act of 1972 aided the Santee, particularly those who had fought willingly for the USA in WWII, Korea, and Vietnam.
+Some were code talkers in WWII, most of whom went unrecognized until 2013.

 White settlers arrived in the local area around 1844 from Germany and the Eastern US.
 Woodbury was founded as Red Rock to honor Chief Little Crow in 1858, until it became Woodbury in 1859.
 Additional settlers came from diverse Europe and Scandinavian countries.